mctools/simplebuild/doc/source/intro.rst

 configuration file named ``simplebuild.cfg``.
-In the simplest case, the ``simplebuild.cfg`` file can be kept empty, but if desired, users can modify it in order to customise aspects of their build, to name their bundle, or to add in dependencies on other bundles of packages.
-Many users will simply be told to check out a given Git repository, which already contain a package bundle and a ``simplebuild.cfg`` file.
+In the simplest case, the ``simplebuild.cfg`` file can be kept empty, but if desired, users can modify it in order to customise aspects of their build, to name their bundle, or to add in dependencies on other bundles of packages (the original bundle will then be referred to as the *main bundle* and the associated ``simplebuild.cfg`` file is the ``main cfg file``).
+Many users will not need to create such files themselves, but will simply be told to check out a given Git repository, which already contain a package bundle and an associated ``simplebuild.cfg`` file.
 Otherwise, if the intention is to start an entirely new bundle, one can simply run ``sb --init`` in an empty directory to create a skeleton ``simplebuild.cfg`` file which can be edited later as desired.
-More details are provided in the :ref:`dedicated section on simplebuild.cfg
+More details are provided in the dedicated sections on :ref:`simplebuild.cfg <sbdotcfg>` and `sb -\-init <./cmdline.html#new-bundle-initialisation-options>`_.
-<sbdotcfg>`.

 Upon launching the ``sb`` command inside the package root directory, simplebuild will then analyse the ``simplebuild.cfg`` file and the files in all the